Fatmire09/Smart-Greenhouse-Controller/README.md

 A **push button** connected to digital pin 3 allows the user to switch between LCD screens.

-An **RGB LED** is connected to digital pins 5 (red), 6 (green), and 7(blue) and is used as a visual indicator for system status, such as pump activity and greenhouse door movement.
+An **RGB LED** is connected to digital pins 5 (red), 6 (green), and 7 (blue) and is used as a visual indicator for system status, such as pump activity and greenhouse door movement.

-The greenhouse "ventilation mechanism" is implemented using a **stepper motor** driven through a ULN2003 driver board.
+The greenhouse "ventilation mechanism" is implemented using a **stepper motor** driven through a **ULN2003 driver board**.
 The stepper motor is connected to analog pins A2 to A5 and is used to open or close the greenhouse door automatically based on the internal temperature.

 <img width="317" height="355" alt="Screenshot 2026-01-19 at 11 07 12" src="https://github.com/user-attachments/assets/231be011-e119-4f36-acd0-44403c306819" />